Training and education opportunities with Nereid Bio.

 Interview and Selection Process

-Approximately one week after the submission deadline, applicants selected for interviews will be notified by email and asked to sign-up for an interview time.
+Approximately two weeks after the submission deadline, applicants selected for interviews will be notified by email and asked to sign-up for an interview time.
 All communication will be via email.
 Please confirm that your email address is correct and check your email frequently.
-Though only some students will be selected for interviews, all applicants will be notified of the status of their application when the interview/selection process is complete (approximately 2-3 weeks after application deadline).
+Though only some students will be selected for interviews, all applicants will be notified of the status of their application when the interview/selection process is complete (approximately four weeks after application deadline).

 M. Ofelia Aguirre Paden firstname.lastname@example.org